Skip to content

 Working with adjusters on a wildfire rebuild

-California wildfire adjusters typically have specific training for the Chapter 7A and ordinance-or-law portions of these claims.
-We document carefully, supplement appropriately when warranted, and provide the photos and specifications the adjuster needs to approve the assembly-level scope (cladding, vents, eaves, Zone 0).
-Don't sign a final estimate until the Chapter 7A scope is reconciled.
+California wildfire adjusters generally have specific training on the Chapter 7A and ordinance-or-law portions of these claims, which works in your favor when the file is built well.
+We document carefully, supplement when the discovered scope genuinely warrants it, and supply the photos and specifications the adjuster needs to approve the assembly-level work — cladding, vents, eaves, and Zone 0 together.
+The one firm rule: do not sign a final estimate until the Chapter 7A scope is fully reconciled.
+Mid-project supplements are still possible but far harder to win than scope that was right in the original agreement.

 Wildfire rebuild siding claim — coverage essentials